 - If your reserved gene name is published referring to a different gene during the reservation period, a compromise specific to the situation will be made.
 In most cases, you will NOT retain the use of the gene name unless you published the name first (see "Resolution of gene name conflicts").

 - It is the responsibility of the researcher reserving the gene name to ensure that it is still unique PRIOR TO PUBLICATION.
-Check to see that the gene name is still unique using Global Gene Hunter before submitting the paper.

 - Gene names may be reserved for up to one year.
 After one year, a reservation may be renewed upon meeting certain criteria (see "Renewing a reserved gene name").